classam/potater/README.md

 * After about 15 minutes of poking around:  I have to `include net.liftweb.json.JsonDSL._` as well, if I want access to the ~ operator.
 * And now we have working JSON output!
 Hooray!
+* Separating all of the classes into individual files...
+* And next, we have Authentication.
+* The GAE User page wants me to use 'getUserPrincipal' from the request object, but the scala request object doesn't have getUserPrincipal.
+* is there some way for me to just dump the entire request object so that I can see it?